 Many small employers are not in the position of having a designated human resources department.
-With smaller budgets to work with many of these companies have no human resources department or have one person masquerading as a human resources individual.
+With smaller budgets to work with many of these companies have no human resources department or have one person masquerading as a human resource's individual.
 To the prospective employee, it matters little if your company cannot afford to hire a trained and competent human resources professional.
 It only matters if the person at your company asks legally permissible questions in an interview.
 All too often, I get feedback from new and existing clients that certain questions were asked in an interview that requested someone's age or racial background.
 My reaction is often: How could someone be so derelict in their responsibilities as to ask those questions?
 Often, the answer is simply that they thought they could and nothing more.
 In most cases, these questions were not asked because of any existing racial animus or with the intent to discriminate but for the sole purpose of acquiring information.

 At the Katz Law Group, we assist small companies who operate without an hr department to find a way to comply with both state and federal law.
 Compliance with state and federal law often begins with the first employment interview.
-Having said this, let us review some of the questions that employers should avoid at any interview as follows:
+Having said this, let us review some of the questions that employers should avoid at an interview as follows:

 3. Have you ever been convicted?
 Not a good question although the purpose of it is understandable.
 Depending on the position where honesty and integrity are central to that type of employment can an employer ask questions as it relates to convictions of fraud.